Chrysanthemum lavandulifolium: Taxonomy

-Distribution
+Distribution and habitat

 C. lavandulifolium naturally occurs or is native to regions of eastern Asia such as Korea, Japan, and China.
-In China, it is found in the provinces Gansu, Sichuan, and Yunnan.
+In China, it is found in the provinces of Gansu, Sichuan, and Yunnan.
 In Japan, it is found primarily in Honshu and Kyushu.
 In Korea, it is found in Gyeongsangbuk, Gangwon, and Chungcheongbuk.
-Chrysanthemums may have been introduced to Japan by Chinese in the eighth century AD.
+Chrysanthemums may have been introduced to Japan by the Chinese in the eighth century AD.

-Habitat and ecology

 C. lavandulifolium, a perennial plant, grows well in warm climates around East Asia.
 It flowers from October to November.
 The plant grows well on moist clayey soils in full sun.
 It is also quite immune to high temperatures and lack of moisture.

-Medicinal use

-In Korea, C. lavandulifolium has been used to treat vertigo, a type of dizziness, in traditional medicine.
-In addition, its flowers have been used as an antipyretic.
-It has been also noted to have anti-inflammatory effects on disease such as atopic dermatitis.

 Diseases

 This particular type of chrysanthemum is noted to be affected by black plight.
 In addition, in Korea and other Asian countries, C. lavandulifolium has contracted a downy mildew infection caused by Paraperonospora minor.
-The fungi-like agents grow on leaves and turn them a yellowish color, and the plant eventually wilts until it dies out.
+The fungi-like agents grow on leaves and turn them to a yellowish color, and the plant eventually wilts until it dies out.
 This study was the first to find C. lavandulifolium with this infection.

+Uses

+In Korean traditional medicine, C. lavandulifolium has been used to treat vertigo, a type of dizziness.
+In addition, its flowers have been used as an antipyretic.